-Huey Laforet of Baccano! may be unfailingly polite and well-spoken, but he doesn't let that get in the way of mocking or trolling someone.
+- Huey Laforet of Baccano! may be unfailingly polite and well-spoken, but he doesn't let that get in the way of mocking or trolling someone.

-From Eroica with Love presents Dorian Red Gloria, Earl of Gloria.
+- From Eroica with Love presents Dorian Red Gloria, Earl of Gloria.
 A Gentleman Thief who plays cat-and-mouse with German Major "Iron" Klaus Heinz von dem Eberbach, the asexual guy who declared that he would capture Dorian.

-Fran, from Katekyo Hitman Reborn!, can piss off the whole Varia squad (or everyone) just by opening his mouth.
+- Fran, from Katekyō Hitman Reborn!, can piss off the whole Varia squad (or everyone) just by opening his mouth.

-Captain Amelia, a female version, from Treasure Planet owes her best lines to this trope.
+- Captain Amelia, a female version, from Treasure Planet owes her best lines to this trope.